 or call 434-845-8468,

 ext.
 800. To complete an interest form, please click below.

 DUE TO THE COVID-19 PANDEMIC, ALL CLASSES AT LSI HAVE BEEN SUSPENDED.

 NEWS ABOUT WHEN CLASSES CAN RESUME WILL BE POSTED HERE.

 "Education and quality of life are directly related.
 Lacking a good education means lacking, among other things, access to the very doorway that leads to a wholesome lifestyle." -John Perkins

 Home Essentials is a series of eight classes that focus on the importance of home care, laundry procedures, cooking techniques, first aid in the home, handling money, and the world of work.
 Guest speakers are featured along with hands-on training.
 Childcare and transportation are available.

 This is a foundational course in a series of basic skills classes.
-Register for the next Home Essentials class -
+Registration is now open.

 We gratefully acknowledge funding for this